-The Sub-Fund may invest up to 10% of its Net Asset Value in Money Market Instruments, money market funds and bank deposits.
+The Sub-Fund may invest up to 20% of its Net Asset Value in Money Market Instruments, money market funds and bank deposits.

-Generally, the Sub-Fund may invest up to 20% of its Net Asset Value in ancilliary liquid assets such as cash equivalents and cash (within the meaning of and to the extent allowed by the CSSF regulatory practice).
+Generally, the Sub-Fund may invest up to 20% of its Net Asset Value in ancillary liquid assets (i.e. bank deposits at sight, such as cash held in current accounts with a bank accessible at any time).
 However, under exceptional unfavourable market conditions (e.g. market crash, major crisis, adverse market conditions or periods of increased market volatility such as during periods of political or economic instability etc.), the Sub-Fund may be invested temporarily up to 100% in such assets for liquidity and cash management purposes and/or to limit downside risks.